Reinforcement Learning for Control of Non-Markovian Cellular Population Dynamics: Proposed Model and Approach

-In principle, the optimal control trajectory can be obtained through numerical integration of the model dynamics (Eq. \eqref{eq:frac_dynamics}) along with the corresponding costate equation (Eq. \eqref{eq:costate}).
-In the context of bang-bang control on non-Markovian systems however, using this approach can be difficult, as it requires careful choice of integration technique and update rule.
+In principle, the optimal control trajectory can be obtained through numerical integration of the model dynamics (\eqref{eq:frac_dynamics}) along with the corresponding costate equation (\eqref{eq:costate}).
+In the context of bang-bang control of non-Markovian systems however, using this approach can be difficult, as it requires careful choice of integration technique and update rule.
 Thus, we turn to reinforcement learning.

-As shown above, the optimal control solution to Problem \eqref{eq:cost_sup} follows bang-bang control, regardless of model parameters.
-This allows the continuous model of Eq. \eqref{eq:linear-dynamics} to be simplified to a discrete model with binary controls without altering the optimal solution.
+As shown above, the optimal control solution to Problem \ref{eq:total_cost} follows bang-bang control, regardless of model parameters.
+This allows the continuous model of \eqref{eq:linear-dynamics} to be simplified to a discrete model with binary controls without altering the optimal solution.
 This yields:

 where now there are two state-transition matrices, given by:

 We use this formulation of the environment when training the reinforcement learning agent.